vivek-vermaa/Launchpad_Port-E-Init-and-Positive-Logic-for-switch/README.md

 2) Enabling Pull Up registor enables Negative Logic i.e when the switch is pressed  the switch is dis-armed and when the switch is released it becomes armed.

+The following firmware will illustrate an example how does it works on Launchpad